craic/pi_power/README.md

 Please do not just wire your circuit from the breadboard diagram - understand the circuit first - you may be able to come up with a neater layout.
 More importantly, I may have made a mistake in cerating the diagram.

+Use raspiconfig for older Pis...

+Add the fix for Pi 3 etc...

+Warning about systemd etc...